ericwindmill/ericwindmill.com/_posts/articles/2017-9-01-css-layout-2.md

 ----
-# 8: Alignment: Align Individual Items Seperately with Align-Self
+# 8: Alignment: Align Individual Items with Align-Self

 Align-self is the first property that we'll explore which is on the flex-item, rather than the container.

 It's pretty simple.
 It overwrites the `align-items` property for the individual item you set it on.
 It takes the same possible values.

   * stretch (default)
   * center